sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/cross-chain.md

-There are multiple Greenfield relayers, and they may compete to submit the aggregated multi-signed packages onto the Greenfield blockchain and BSC.
+There are multiple Greenfield relayers, and they may compete to submit the aggregated multi-signed packages onto the Greenfield blockchain and BSC/opBNB.
 To avoid racing transactions caused by the competition, which wastes gas, the relayers are rotated to relay transactions, e.g. taking shifts every 10 minutes.
 Each cross-chain package gets a timestamp, if it is not relayed within a limited delay when the designated relayer